Leica Geovid 10×42

 Here I tried to get a reading off the building between the trees at over 2.5km.
 It still returned a reading even though trees are not the best items to bounce a laser off.
-Yet leica HD-B 3000 still delivers.
+Yet the Leica Geovid HD-B 3000 still delivers.
 If you were going to use it for ELR, this will work given there are enough surfaces to bounce the laser off.

 I also tried a small rocky contraption in a field made of rubble wall.